mhaldeman8875/ProsperIT.NET_BusinessApp/ScheduleIT-Retro.md

 * Improving project flow by communicating about who needs to check out which files for their current story
 * Learning new efficiencies from other developers by observing their workflow and asking questions
 * Practice with team programming/pair programming when one developer runs into a bug they cannot solve
-    * One of the developers on the team was having trouble with the JavaScript function being called to increment and decrement the likes on a page and myself and two others on the team sat with him and had him talk through what he had done so far.
-I asked questions about different ways to approach it until we found where it was broken and what needed to be fixed.
-    * When a user requests a friendship there is supposed to be a pending notification displayed.
-One of the other developers was hitting a wall while working on this story when he discovered the functionality was working four different ways across the application.
-I sat with him and we talked through the process of each JavaScript function being called.
-We discovered there were multiple functions by the same name being loaded, so we simplified the code down to just one function.
-Clicking the button would now work from the nav drop-down but not on a specific page.
-I realized that the page was populating two different spans with the same ID and these were what was being targeted by the JavaScript function.
-So we needed to make that user-specific element identifier a class and target the class instead so that a change in either place would affect both.

 *Jump to: [Front End Stories](#front-end-stories), [Back End Stories](#back-end-stories), [Other Skills](#other-skills-learned), [Page Top](#live-project)*